 Beautiful US passport issued by the State of New Jersey 1849

 Governor of New Jersey was then Daniel Haines, who signed the passport.
 New Jersey Secretary of State was Charles McChesney (1840-1851).
 He also signed.
 I couldn’t find anything on the bearer’s name, Joseph Southard.
-This is only the 2nd US state passport I found in years and even a fellow collector, whose focus is on US passports has only a very few of such types.
+This document is only the 2nd US state passport I saw in years, and even a fellow collector, whose focus is on US passports has only a very few of such types.

 On 18 August 1856, Congress authorized the Secretary of State and his duly appointed representatives the sole authority to grand and issue passports.
 Hence, someone can find State passports only until this date – with very few exceptions as late as 1895.